GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Error responses: `401 Unauthorized` (not logged in or missing permission(s)), `404 Not Found` (profileId or productTokenId not found), `422 Unprocessable Entity` (validation of profileId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing all the purchased products data of the requested user.
+    - Response body: An object containing the purchased product of the requested user.
 An error message in case of error

     ```
-      [
-          ...,
           {
             "productTokenId": 5,
             "createdAt": 1682087627,